 - Layout → Page Settings.
 Change global settings such as page size, how big a "space" is (under "Scaling"), and how big page margins are.
 Space is used in other settings (example: "5.0sp"), so changing "space" will change most other settings.

 - Layout → Add More Stretch, Add Less Stretch.
-Stretch or squash measures you select specifically.
+Stretch or squash measures you specifically select.

 - Style → Edit General Style → Page.
-Change global settings that affect how close staves are, how close systems are, how much margin lyrics get, and so on.
+Change global settings that affect how close staves are and systems are, how much margin lyrics have, and so on.

 - Style → Edit General Style → System.
 Fix the number of measures per system, or the measure width.

 - Style → Edit General Style → Score.
-Affect score details like whether there are multimeasure rests or empty staves are hidden.
+Change score details, such as whether there are multimeasure rests or hidden empty staves.